yannisk2/granite-io/docs/design.md

     Base class for classes that provide an interface to a string-based completions API for a model.

-    This base class exists for two reasons: It smoothes out the differences between APIs, and it provides a level of indirection so that backend inference libraries can be optional dependencies of this Python package.
+    This base class exists for two reasons: It smooths out the differences between APIs, and it provides a level of indirection so that backend inference libraries can be optional dependencies of this Python package.
     """